korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-Now, in this case, where we're referencing type we get a compiler error,
+Now, in this case, where we're referencing a type, we get a compiler error,
 which says "**type** has private access in **Animal**.
 This is because the type has private access in Animal.
 But the type is one of the fields inherited by Dog.